inFlow’s API

 https://cloudapi.inflowinventory.com/{{companyId}}/products?include=cost,defaultPrice,vendorItems,inventoryLines&count=50

-To keep things as fast as possible, the API returns small chunks of data rather than everything that is available.
-This comes in 2 forms, pagination and includes.
+To keep things as fast as possible, the API returns small chunks of data rather than all available data.
+This comes in 2 forms: pagination and includes.

-Pagination limits the number of results that are returned at one time.
-By default, the API will return 20 results at one time.
+Pagination limits the number of results returned at a time.
+By default, the API returns 20 results per request.
 You can increase this amount, or specify where in the results to return by telling the API to return results before or after a certain entityId.
-The above example uses count=50, to return 50 results instead of the default 20.
+The above example uses count=50 to return 50 results instead of the default 20.
 You can find more about pagination in the documentation by clicking on the word request under Query Parameters in each section.

 Includes statements are extremely powerful with inFlow’s API.
-Because so much information is linked to each other inside inFlow, by default the API will return only the basic information of what you request.
+Because so much information is linked to each other inside inFlow, by default, the API will return only the basic information of what you request.
 To get more information or related data to what you are requesting, you will need to use the includes parameter.
-Adding this will return the object you specify in the includes request.
+Adding this returns the object specified in the includes request.

-In the example above, we are requesting a list of products, but we are including several objects of extra information as well. include=cost,defaultPrice,vendorItems,inventoryLines We are requesting to also include the product’s cost, default price, Vendors it’s listed under and the inventory lines which returns information like the quantity on hand and the location of that stock.
+In the example above, we are requesting a list of products, but we are also including several additional objects of information. include=cost,defaultPrice,vendorItems,inventoryLines.
+We are also requesting that the product’s cost, default price, the vendors it’s listed under, and the inventory lines be included, which returns information such as the quantity on hand and the location of that stock.
 You can find all the different objects you can include in your requests in the documentation.

 These include statements can also be linked to getting even more information